KKU Partners with RATCH Group to Enhance Nationwide Teachers’ Capacity, Driving School Botanical Gardens Project under Royal Initiative

 Component 2: Collecting Plants for Cultivation at School, led by Mr. Chananthin Thianthong, focused on area analysis, selecting appropriate plant species, and landscape design to develop the schools into vibrant, green learning resources.
 Participants then explored in-depth learning through Component 3: Studying Various Information, guided by Ms. Payeia Tiyapan, which enhanced skills for systematic plant study and data retrieval.

-The final segments delivered knowledge through Component 4: Reporting Learning Outcomes, and subsequently applied this knowledge in Component 5: Educational Utilisation, led by Mr. Thanin Sankhanuch and Mr. Morakot Watcharamusik.
-The focus was on integrating the School Botanical Gardens Project with teaching curricula, establishing learning centres, and ensuring sustainable development.
-The aim of the training was not only to impart knowledge but also to spark innovative ideas for transforming surrounding natural resources into genuine, living classrooms.
+The programme concluded with Component 4: Reporting Learning Outcomes and Component 5: Educational Utilisation, led by Mr. Thanin Sankhanuch and Mr. Morakot Watcharamusik.
+These sessions emphasised integrating school botanical gardens into teaching curricula, establishing learning centres, and ensuring long-term sustainability.
+Overall, the training aimed not only to transfer technical knowledge but also to spark innovation, enabling educators to transform surrounding natural resources into living classrooms that support environmental education, community engagement, and sustainable development in line with the Royal Initiative.